WELCOME TO THE EYFS

 PHONICS IN EYFS

 At Cavendish we teach phonics using a range of games, songs, rhymes, activities and resources.
 We try to keep it as fun and interactive as possible.
-We use the phonics scheme 'Phonics Bug' based on the "Letters and Sounds" scheme of phonics to teach Daily Synthetics Phonics.
-We use the "Phonics Bug" series of books to support learning in phonics.
+We use the phonics scheme 'RWI' based on the "Letters and Sounds" scheme of phonics to teach Daily Synthetics Phonics.
+We use the "RWI" series of books to support learning in phonics.
 Parent workshops, information sessions and class newsletters provide extra information on how we teach phonics.

 Maths in EYFS